Adiana3308/Mess-Management-System/README.md

-# Canteen-Management-System-Using-Php
-Canteen Management System Using Php
+# Mess Managment system using PHP